su2code/su2code.github.io/_tutorials/design_features/Unsteady_Shape_Opt_NACA0012.md

 it may happen that the adjoint inner iterator needs more iterations to reach a steady state.
 Make sure that the option `INNER_ITER` is chosen big enough in your test case to get correct sensitivity results.

-Note, that the adjoint iterator runs backwards in time, i.e. it starts at iteration given by `UNST_ADJOINT_START_ITER` and ends at iteration 0.
+Note, that the adjoint iterator runs backwards in time, i.e. it starts at iteration given by `UNST_ADJOINT_ITER` and ends at iteration 0.
-We set the start iteration to the final iteration of the direct run, i.e. `UNST_ADJOINT_START_ITER = TIME_ITER = 2200`.
+We set the start iteration to the final iteration of the direct run, i.e. `UNST_ADJOINT_ITER = TIME_ITER = 2200`.
 The time to average the objective and constraint function is given by the option `ITER_AVERAGE_OBJ`.
 Here we set `ITER_AVERAGE_OBJ=TIME_ITER-WINDOW_START_ITER=700`.

 ```
 %Iteration number to begin the reverse time integration in the direct solver for the unsteady adjoint.
-UNST_ADJOINT_START_ITER = 2200
+UNST_ADJOINT_ITER = 2200
 %
 %Number of iterations to average the objective
 ITER_AVERAGE_OBJ =  700